A Christmas Carol (1984) | Dagon Dog Treats

 The Best Present

 Despite how great I think George C. Scott is in this film, the actual character who steals the show for me is the Ghost of Christmas Present, played by Edward Woodward.
-Again, this version and its interpretation of the character is significantly different.
+Again, this version and its interpretation of the character are significantly different.
 Most other Christmas Carol films that I have seen describe this ghost as a jovial type who, despite his clever use of Scrooge’s words to make his point, never breaks from the kindhearted demeanor.
-Woodward’s ghost certainly starts out that way, but it quickly becomes apparent that this ghost is far less willing to ignore Scrooge’s uncaring attitude towards other people.
+Woodward’s ghost certainly starts out that way, but it quickly becomes apparent that this ghost is far less willing to ignore Scrooge’s uncaring attitude toward other people.
 In fact, there is some genuine animosity that Woodward’s ghost conveys through certain scenes of dialogue that still give me goosebumps when I hear him deliver the lines.

 The best example I can give as to why this is the best version of the Ghost of Christmas Present, is the scene in which they visit Bob Cratchet’s house and he informs Scrooge that Tiny Tim will die.
 I enjoy this moment for a similar reason as to why I enjoy that particular scene in Jaws when the three men are all bonding over their scars and stories: the emotion transitions very quickly but naturally.
 It starts out happy with the two of them admiring Tim’s spirit.
 It then moves to a sad tone as the ghost says that he sees an empty chair and “a crutch without its owner.”
-It becomes mocking and sarcastic as he turns he words on Scrooge about the surplus population.
+It becomes mocking and sarcastic as he turns his words on Scrooge about the surplus population.
 And finally, it becomes palpably tense with anger and disgust as he turns to Scrooge and bellows in his face the line:

 It may well be that in the sight of Heaven, you are more worthless and less fit to live than MILLIONS like this poor man’s child.